The American Migraine Foundation estimates that more than 36 million Americans get them, women 3 times more often than men.

 Rare migraine conditions include these types of auras:

 Status migrainosus .
-A rare and severe type of migraine that can last 72 hours or longer.
+A rare and severe type of migraine that can last more than 72 hours.
 The pain and nausea are so intense that people who have this type often need to go to the hospital.
 Sometimes medicines, or medication withdrawal, can cause them.